 Who do you think performed the worst?
 That’s right.
 The students who just sat in the classroom.

-Sometimes a good 15 minutes of moving around, even just around your apartment, makes your body feel more energized and ready for the next round of studying.
+Sometimes a good 15 minutes of moving around, even just around your apartment, makes your body feel more energized and ready for the next round of studying, or to memorize some vocabulary words you just can’t get in your head.

 Drinking water benefits hormone regulation and neurotransmitter production.
-Besides that It also produces more oxygenated cells and helps your body remove waste toxins.
-As a consequence, it increases your attention span.
+Besides that it also produces more oxygenated cells and helps your body remove waste toxins.
+As a consequence, it increases your attention span, so that you can learn and memorize better.

 So there you have it.

-3 simple but powerful tips to naturally improve your memory before you resort to more advanced and sophisticated mnemonic techniques.
+Three simple but powerful tips to naturally improve your memory before you resort to more advanced and sophisticated memorization techniques.

 And before I go, a bonus tip: